-Inventory is valued at the lower of cost (first-in, first-out) or market.
-Inventory consisting of expendable supplies held for consumption, is recorded as an expenditure when consumed rather than when purchased.
+Inventory is valued at the lower of cost or net realizable value using the first-in, first-out (FIFO) method and consists of expendable supplies.
+The cost of such inventories is recorded as an expenditure when consumed rather than when purchased.
 Certain payments to vendors reflect costs applicable to future accounting periods and are recorded as prepaid expenses/expenditures.